-Over the past year, I’ve detailed our adventures building a tiny 350 square foot house, from sinking the first post in the ground, to siding and framing, to insulating, and finally moving in! (you can read the entire series here).
-A question that comes up frequently when we mention that we’re building a house is, “How much does it cost to build a tiny house?”
+Over the past few years, I’ve detailed our adventures building an off the grid tiny house, A question that comes up frequently when we mention that we’re building a house is, “How much does it cost to build a tiny house?”

 How Much Does it Cost to Build a Tiny House?

 I know that’s a horrible answer to give, but it’s true!
 The cost of a tiny house will depend on many factors such as:

 - Whether you are doing the building yourself or hiring out the labor

 - What building permits are required where you live